RyanMcCleary/othello/README.md

 There is not as much information online about computer othello as there is on computer chess, but there is [an article on the Chess Programming Wiki](https://www.chessprogramming.org/Othello) which might be a good read.

+## TODOs

+  1. Implement the traverse() method in MCTSAgent.
+  2. Implement the rollout() method in MCTSAgent.
+  3. Implement the backPropegate() method in MCTSAgent.
+  4. Implement the expand() method in MCTSAgent.
+  5. Implement the selectChildUCB() method in MCTSAgent.
+  6. Set up the UI so that the board is always square (currently, the squares become rectangles when the board is resized, and the pieces become ovals.
+This results in a rather ugly look when the window is maximized.
+  7. Move the makeRandomMove() function from Game to MCTSAgent.
+  8. Make subpackages: we need one package for the representation/move evaluation (containing Game, MCTSAgent, etc), and another package for the UI.
+These packages could be called "othello.core" and "othello.ui", or something similar.
+  9. Load a board state in from a file.